drceph/petroleumgenerator/README.md

 I've modelled this generator on the EU conversion rates on the Bio Generator in the Forestry mod.

 A bucket of oil will produce 30,000 EU at 10EU/t
-A bucket of fuel will produce 300,000 EU at 20EU/t
+A bucket of fuel will produce 300,000 EU at 25EU/t

 Note 1: These values were derived by looking at the MJ output of oil compared to biomass, and of fuel compared to biofuel.
 Then a boost due to oil being a non-renewable energy source.
 Note 2: They have been tweaked slightly to make everything work nicely in integer space.
-Note 3: Notice that the power ratio between fuel and oil is 10:1, conserving the BC power differential (currently slightly better until I get around to an EU refinery mod!)
+Note 3: Notice that the power ratio between fuel and oil is 10:1, conserving the BC power differential.

 By comparison, the Biogenerator currently produces (as of Forestry 1.6):

 8,000 EU @ 8EU/t for Biomass
 32,000 EU @ 16EU/t for Biofuel

-Note: This is a power ratio of 4:1 between Biofuel to Biomass.

 Crafting Recipe
 ---------------